Diane James has won UKIP’s leadership contest, with 8451 votes out of a total of 17,790.

-In a contest between five candidates she secured 47% of the vote.
-It is a clear victory, with her closest rival getting 4000 fewer votes, and just 26% of the total vote count.
+In a contest between five candidates she secured a whopping 47% of the vote.
+Her closest rival got 4000 fewer votes, and just 26% of the total vote count.
 But then James, who was widely regarded as the most capable of the candidates, had been the favourite to win.

+James’ problem is that she does not have the charisma, energy and bullishness of Farage, who will be a tough act to follow.
 Her first speech to the membership was not altogether encouraging for UKIP’s prospects.
-It lacked the energetic and confident delivery that UKIP supporters have come to expect from their leader – although it remained characteristically defiant, with digs at “Magpie May” for nicking UKIP policies, as well as to “Remainiacs”.
+It lacked the energetic and confident delivery of a Farage speech.
+But it had something of his defiance, with digs at “Magpie May” for nicking UKIP policies, for example.

 With UKIP currently polling at 13%, it will be interesting to see how the party’s support fairs in the coming months – and if it can maintain its current level of support.